nicolasdespres/respect/README.md

 object["homepage"].class                            #=> URI::HTTP
 ```

 You can easily extend the sanitizer with your own object type.
-Let's assume you have an object type defined like this:
+Let's assume you have a class defined like this:

 ```ruby
 class Place